garettB/TELUS_IoT_Getting_Started/README.md

 ### Configuring Your IoT Hardware

 The BG96 and X-NUCLEO-IKS01A2 are already connected to each other in the box.
 Ensure that the switch is in the SIM position.
 Some important parts of the board are below:

+Ensure the SIM switch is in the `SIM` position, and the SIM is inserted with the notch close to the switch.

 ![alt text](images/sim_details.png)